Everything You Need To Know About Joe Biden’s Campaign Kickoff Rally In Philadelphia

 PHILADELPHIA (CBS/AP) – Former vice president and Pennsylvania native Joe Biden is kicking off his campaign rally in Philadelphia on Saturday, May 18.
 The Democratic presidential hopeful and his family will speak at Eakins Oval, located at 2451 Benjamin Franklin Parkway, at 1 p.m.

-Doors to the event open at 11 a.m.
+Doors to the event open at 11 a.m. and the event is scheduled to end at 2:30 p.m.
 You can sign up for the event, here.
 You’ll need to provide your full name, email, phone number and zip code.
 Your ticket will then be emailed to you, which you’ll need to show at the door to enter the rally.
 The event will take place outdoors.

 “This Saturday, we’re officially launching our campaign to unite this country in Philadelphia — the city that first brought our nation together over 200 years ago.
 We’d love to see you there,” a tweet from Biden reads.